Wisconsin cranberry marsh landscape with autumn colors

 Grower-Led Governance

-The Wisconsin Cranberry Board is governed by seven Wisconsin cranberry growers, each elected to serve a three-year term.
+WCB is governed by seven Wisconsin cranberry growers, each elected to serve a three-year term.
 Board members volunteer their time to guide the strategic direction of the organization.

 Portrait of John Moss, President